 Calle Piragua, 5, 35625 Morro Jable, Las Palmas, Spain

-On a beach day in Morro Jable, we walked through a small area crowded with different restaurants in search of any vegan options for lunch.
+On a beach day in Morro Jable, in the southern part of the island, we walked through a small area crowded with different restaurants in search of any vegan options for lunch.
 We finally settled here as they had a ‘vegeteriano’ section on the menu and the staff, some friendly Italians, told us that they could make any pizza.
 We ordered a Marinara and a cheeseless Veggie pizza.
 Both were very good, I especially liked the Marinara with extra garlic and a well-done crust.

 Av.
 Corralejo Grandes Playas, 83, 35660 Corralejo, Las Palmas, Spain

 The apartment we stayed at in Corralejo by the same name, had a nice restaurant serving continental food.
 Unfortunately most of it involved dragging poor little sea creatures out of the ocean.
 But we got a fresh and tasty fruit and nut salad along with Canarian Potatoes on the side – basically spiced boiled new potatoes, served with a paprika dip sauce.
 The staff seemed to know what the word ‘vegan’ meant, so that was nice.
-They also offered us a veggie wrap made vegan (it may usually contain cheese).
-I don’t have photos of those as we ordered some drinks and quickly finished the food to move to the pool bar.
+They also have a veggie burrito (made vegan without cheese).
+I don’t have photos of those as we ordered some drinks and quickly finished the food to move to the seaside pool bar.
 This restaurant and bar are also open to the public.
-The last photo is from the seaside bar, as you can see – pretty nice.